We meet virtually every Thursday.

 Breakfast Club runs throughout the entire year, 5 days a week.
 Volunteers are usually only required once per week.

-Crusaders Get Loud
+Assumption Get Loud

 New members welcome.
 This is an active club that educates Assumption students about mental health, mental health struggles and strategies to enhance mental health.

-Supervisor: Ms. King
+Supervisor: Ms. Misener

 Attention Business Students!